-The complex was suppressed by the French in 1806 and
+The complex was suppressed by Napoleon in 1806 and

 the church deconsecrated.
 The buildings were turned into a metal-refining workshop for the Zecca (the

-Mint) in 1818, and later used as a hotel and a magazine.
-In 1919 it was 'restored by
+from this chimney.)
+The complex was later used as a hotel and a magazine.
+In 1919 the

 an antiquarian', but fell into a sad state of disrepair in the

-mid-20th century when plans were made to make the church into a concert
+mid-20th century when plans were made to make it into a concert hall.
+In

-hall.
-In 1968 it was restored and became home to an art restoration
+1968 it was restored and became home to an art restoration laboratory

-This all being prompted by the flood of 4th November 1966.
+This having been prompted by the flood of 4th November 1966.
 Their first big

 job was the Tintorettos from the